Cerno-b/anki-duolingo-japanese/README.md

 If you want to build your own deck as you go along with your Duolingo course, you can follow these steps to export your current vocabulary state.
-You need any recent python version to run the code and I would suggest you have access to ChatGPT.
+You need any recent python version to run the code and I would suggest you have access to ChatGPT, but you don't strictly need it.

 ### Step 1
-Open your Duolingo website (not the app) and navigate to "PRACTICE" -> "Words".
+Open your Duolingo website (not the app) and navigate to `PRACTICE -> Words`.
 This is your word list.
 Click on "load more" at the bottom to reveal as much of the vocabulary as you want to export.
 ### Step 2